CS3219-AY2425S1/nus-cs3219-ay2425s1-cs3219-ay2425s1-project-project-template/apps/matching-service/README.md

 ```

 If the server encounters an issue during the WebSocket connection or processing, the connection will be closed without any error message.
 The client should treat the unexpected closing as an error.

-### Environment Variables

-- `PORT`: Specifies the port for the WebSocket server.
-Default is `8081`.
-- `JWT_SECRET`: The secret key used to verify JWT tokens.
-- `MATCH_TIMEOUT`: The time in seconds to wait for a match before timing out.

 ## Testing